Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Noise Resilience of Optimal Parameters

 The proof relies on \L{}ojasiewicz inequalities, which are used to characterize the behavior of analytic functions close to critical sets and are widely employed in optimization theory \cite{Colding2014}.
+It is important to notice that such inequalities allow one to make local statements around minima only, characterizing how they shift in the parameter space due to the noise.
+The upper bound on the noise $\bar\epsilon$ is exactly due to this: while the \L{}ojasiewicz inequalities allow us to characterize how the optimization landscape is perturbed locally around critical points, we need noise to be small enough that no new critical points appear far from the noise-free ones.
+The existence of the noise upper bound $\bar\epsilon$ is indeed guaranteed by compactness of the parameter space, which implies that the minimum norm of the gradient has a lower bound far from critical points.
 The \L{}ojasiewicz exponent $\alpha$ in \eqref{KL} gives information on the conditioning of a generic (possibly non-convex) optimization problem near the set of minimizers.
 In particular, it is related to the exponent of the polynomial growth of the function around its minimum.
 In the nondegenerate case (the cost function having an isolated minimum with a positive definite Hessian or satisfying a quadratic growth condition around optimal values) the landscape is locally strongly convex with $\alpha=\frac{1}{2}$.
-Theorem~1 shows that in this case perturbations of the cost induce proportional perturbations on the optimal parameters.
-On the other hand, if the optimization landscape is flat around the optimal parameter set $\theta^*$, we have that $\alpha >\frac{1}{2}$.
+Theorem~2 shows that, in this case perturbations of the cost induce proportional perturbations on the optimal parameters.
+On the other hand, if the optimization landscape is flat around the optimal parameter set $\theta^*$, we have that $\alpha >\frac{1}{2}$ \cite{Feehan2020}.
 In this case, it follows that ${\frac{1-\alpha}{\alpha}} <1$, which implies that the slope of $\epsilon^{\frac{1-\alpha}{\alpha}}$ at 0 increases.
-Therefore the sensitivity of errors in the parameter space to perturbations is higher. \\
+Therefore, the sensitivity of errors in the parameter space to perturbations is higher.
+For example, problem-inspired architectures that rely on symmetries in the Hamiltonian to build the parametrized circuit can admit higher noise sensitivity due to a poor conditioning of the cost function around the solution.

-We showed that the optimal value of the perturbed problem differs from the nominal one with an upper bound that increases with the perturbation level.
-Next, we show that convergence properties from the noise-free VQE transfer to the noisy one, if the perturbation observable is constant over $\theta$.
-Sufficient conditions to guarantee avoidance of local minima are given in \cite[Theorem 1]{Wiedmann2025}.
-This result states that, if $U(\theta)$ is surjective and locally surjective, the parameters of a VQE either converge to a global minimum or diverge.
-For perturbed VQEs, we can state the following corollary. \begin{corollary} Let $U(\theta)$ be a surjective and locally surjective map used as a VQE ansatz to solve \eqref{perturbedobs}.
-Let $\tilde{O}(\theta)=\tilde{O}$ be constant.
-Then for almost all initial conditions $\theta_0$ the algorithm either diverges or converges to a ground state of $O + \epsilon \tilde{O}$. \end{corollary}